- Bus passes in Las Vegas can be a great way to save money, coming in both 1 and 3-day varieties.

 While a longer-term bus pass could be a great opportunity to save money, there are some cons you’ll want to account for before making a purchase decision.

-In this post, I aim to help you determine whether or not a longer-term bus pass, specifically the 3-day, is worth buying in Las Vegas.
+In this post, I’m going to help you determine whether or not a longer-term bus pass, specifically the 3-day option, is worth buying in Las Vegas.

 Before diving into the pros and cons of the bus in Las Vegas, let’s define how much a bus pass costs.